Read Time: 3-minute article

 “Planning for a secure retirement requires a personalized approach, so it is important for financial professionals and their clients to consider savings vehicles that can provide growth and protection for both present and future financial needs,” says Mike Downing, Chief Operating Officer for Athene.

-Explore if a FIA is right for your risk tolerance, goals and the lifestyle you hope to enjoy in retirement by speaking with your financial professional (Don't have one?
-We can help.).
+Explore if a FIA is right for your risk tolerance, goals and the lifestyle you hope to enjoy in retirement by speaking with your financial professional.
 Since the key to a confident retirement is preparation, there’s no better time than the present to start planning.
-Searching for a financial professional?
-Get five tips for finding one that is right for you.

 Under current tax law, the Internal Revenue Code already provides tax deferral to qualified money, so there is no additional tax benefit obtained by funding a qualified contract, such as an IRA, with an annuity; consider the other benefits provided by an annuity, such as lifetime income and a Death Benefit.